Jacarte/naenie/Readme.md

 ## Target subtrees

-The objective of this tool is to find subtrees in the script AST and then substitute them for a equivalent call to WASM code.
+The objective of this tool is to find subtrees in the script AST and then substitute them for an equivalent call to WASM code.
 Due to JavaScript dynamic behavior, we are focusing to arithmetic expression up to date.

 ![Translatable](docs/imgs/tree.png)